-Sobha Kavanakudiyil is a faculty member in The Graduate Program in Educational Theatre at The City College of New York.
+Sobha Kavanakudiyil is Director of The Graduate Program in Educational Theatre at The City College of New York.
 She earned her her M.A. in Educational Theatre from NYU. and her B.A. in Communications from Fordham University.
 After beginning her graduate degree at NYU, Sobha immersed herself in the field of arts education.
-She currently serves as Co-Chair for The New York City Arts in Education Roundtable Board of Directors and is National Programming Director for the AATE Board of Directors.
+She currently serves as Co-Chair for The New York City Arts in Education Roundtable Board of Directors.

-Sobha is proud to have been accepted into the Fulbright Specialist Program and traveled to Seoul, Korea to work with the International Graduate School of English as well as MILKEnglish and she will be traveling to Puebla, Mexico to work with Gobierno Municipal Puebla, Instituto Municipal Arte Cultura.
+Sobha is proud to have been accepted into the Fulbright Specialist Program and traveled to Seoul, Korea to work with the International Graduate School of English as well as MILKEnglish and to Puebla, Mexico to work with Gobierno Municipal Puebla, Instituto Municipal Arte Cultura.

 Sobha is working as a Mentor for the Arthur Miller Foundation's mentoring program through the New York City Department of Education's Office of Arts and Special Projects where she supports new theatre teachers.
 She also was a Teaching Artist for Tectonic Theatre Project and developed the curriculum for their High School Residency Program.
 Sobha was lucky to have worked with "Come From Away" currently on Broadway, in co-collaborating and facilitating workshops to New York City Public Schools who participated in their pilot program.
 She was also invited to be part of the inaugural Speaker's Bureau for Americans for the Arts.

 Sobha Has appeared on many Teaching Artistry with Courtney J. Boddie Podcasts.